UKCloud/AzureStack/Users/Extensions/Windows/README.md

 | WindowsPassword | The password of an administrator account on the Windows VMs to be protected | |
 | LinuxRootPassword | The password of the root account on the Linux VMs to be protected | |
 | StackResourceGroup | The name of the resource group which the VM is in on Azure Stack  | SiteRecovery-RG |

+#### MySQL Password Requirements

+Password must conform to all of the following rules:

+- Password must contain at least one letter
+- Password must contain at least one number
+- Password must contain at least one special character (_!@#$%)
+- Password must be between 8 and 16 characters
+- Password cannot contain spaces